Is Autonomy Psychology A Thing And How Can I Benefit?

 A Big Shift In Focus

 After World War II, two economic events changed the face of psychology in America, according to the authors.
 With the founding of the erstwhile Veterans' Administration (now Veterans' Affairs) in 1946, the opportunity for thousands of psychologists to earn a living through treating mental illness became viable.
-A year later, the National Institute of Mental Health was born, together with the possibility for academics to get grants for research in pathology.
+A year later, the National Institute of Mental Health was born, and together it became possible to for academics to get grants for research in pathology.
 These events brought about major shifts in focus, namely:

 - Enhanced understanding of and therapy for mental illness: This is a positive consequence of the many funded studies that were conducted.
 It resulted in the scientific understanding of, and the ability to cure or relieve, at least 14 previously intractable disorders.